awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. On Ubuntu systems, the equivalent of `sudo apt-get update` is run to refresh the list of available packages\.
 Repos are not configured and the data is pulled from repos configured in a `sources` list\.

 1. Next, the [GlobalFilters](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-GlobalFilters), [ApprovalRules](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules), [ApprovedPatches](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) and [RejectedPatches](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) lists are applied\.
 Only packages with candidate versions appearing in the distribution security repo \(archive\) are selected\.
 For Ubuntu Server 14 this is repo is `trusty-security`\.
+For Ubuntu Server 16, it is `xenial-security`\.
 **Note**
 For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.